 All responses in this Q&A system should be treated as official rulings from the VEX Robotics Game Design Committee, and they represent the correct and official interpretation of the VEX Robotics Competition Rules.
-The Q&A system is the only source besides the Game Manual for official rulings and clarifications.
+The Q&A system is the only source besides the Game Manual for official rulings and clarifications, and is functionally an extension of the Game Manual.
+Like Game Manual updates, Q&A rulings are effective immediately upon release.